alyab16/helpdesk-triage-agent/README.md

 This project combines a small PyTorch classifier with an LLM-driven orchestration layer.
 Key components:

 - **FastAPI** — HTTP API framework serving `/predict`, `/batch`, and `/health`.
-- **Uvicorn** — ASGI server used to run the FastAPI app (command shown above).
+- **Uvicorn** — ASGI server used to run the FastAPI app.
 - **PyTorch** — used for the local sentiment classifier (`distilbert-base-uncased-finetuned-sst-2-english`).
   - The code auto-selects a device: `"cuda"` (NVIDIA GPU) if available, otherwise `"mps"` (Apple Silicon) if available, otherwise `"cpu"`.
   - If `device == "cuda"` the model is converted to `half()` precision for speed.
-  - You should install the matching PyTorch CUDA wheel for your machine (example `cu126` wheel) if you want GPU acceleration.
+  - Install the matching PyTorch CUDA wheel (example `cu126`) if you want GPU acceleration.
 - **Transformers (Hugging Face)** — model/tokenizer loading and tokenization.
 - **LangGraph** — used to build a small compiled StateGraph workflow (classify → decide → compose reply / escalate).
 - **LangChain OpenAI wrapper (ChatOpenAI)** — used to call the OpenAI chat model for drafting responses and escalations.